-The paper continues with a motivation scenario in support of an elastic economic model for pricing Cloud federation assets at section 2.
-Section 3 presents the basic concepts and preliminaries where the conceptual basis and mathematical models are detailed.
-Based on this, CAPT pricing model is derived in section 4.
-We simulate and evaluate our CAPT model and numerical results will be given in section 5 to support the efficiency of our model.
-Subsequently, section 6 surveys related works.
-Finally, Section 7 concludes the paper and presents an outlook on future research directions.
+The paper continues with a motivation scenario in support of an elastic economic model for pricing Cloud federation assets at Sect.
+2. Section 3 presents the basic concepts and preliminaries where the conceptual basis and mathematical models are detailed.
+Based on this, CAPT pricing model is derived in Sect.
+4. We simulate and evaluate our CAPT model and numerical results will be given in Sect.
+5 to support the efficiency of our model.
+Subsequently, Sect.
+6 surveys related works.
+Finally, Sect.
+7 concludes the paper and presents an outlook on future research directions.